makersmelx/GiteaCanvasHelper/README.md

 Define CONNECTION and Set CONNECTION to 'local', so that the program will connect to local server (see axios/gitea.js)

+If you have not set the environment variable, you will be asked to input it at the start of the program

 ### Course Setting (Before running)

 See src/Courses/courses.js